 Improving human health is the best way to improve that legality.

 Honorable veterans serve us, but a healthy synergy demands that we honorably serve them.

-Honor in those (and other) circles is the absence of thuggery to instead embrace responsible toughness — the righteous form of toughness leading to the crystal clear understanding that civility is critical for optimal science and technology to better ensure that members of our military and law enforcement come home safely, for prime example.
+Honor in those (and other) circles is the absence of thuggery to instead embrace responsible toughness — the righteous form of toughness that leads to the crystal clear understanding that civility is critical for optimal science and technology to better ensure that members of our law enforcement and military (and other first responders) come home safely, for prime example.